Invercargill is situated at the bottom of New Zealand’s South Island.

 Living in Invercargill as a student

-The city of Invercargill is welcoming for students learning English.
-It values resident students and rewards them with affordable living and loads of chances to get into sporting and recreational activities, community groups and clubs, and entertainment events.
+Invercargill welcomes students and rewards them with affordable living and a range of fun sporting and recreational activities, community groups, clubs, and entertainment.

 What to do in Invercargill